oracle/python-cx_Oracle/doc/src/module.rst

    This constant is used to specify that the subscription should be automatically unregistered after the first notification is received.

-.. data:: SUBSCR_QOS_PURGE_ON_NTFN

-   This constant is used to specify that the subscription should be automatically unregistered after the first notification is received.

-   .. deprecated:: 5.3
-      Use :data:`~cx_Oracle.SUBSCR_QOS_DEREG_NFY` instead.

 .. data:: SUBSCR_QOS_QUERY